zipurman/oVIRT_Simple_Backup/README.md

  - lsscsi
  - pv
  - dialog
- - sendmail (exim or other) for emailing logs/alerts
+ - sendmail for emailing logs/alerts
  - uuid-runtime (used to generate unique uuid)

 #### Install